Phi Sigma Sigma: History

 The original name for the sorority was Phi Sigma Omega, but they later learned this name was already in use by another organization.
 In 1918, Phi Sigma Sigma expanded by founding its Beta chapter at Tufts University in Medford, Massachusetts, and the Gamma chapter at New York University, although neither of those chapters are currently active.
 The sorority held its first national convention that year in New York City, where the constitution was adopted, and Fay Chertkoff, one of the founders, was elected Grand Archon.

 The sorority first published its official publication, The Sphinx, in 1922.

 Phi Sigma Sigma became an associate member of National Panhellenic Conference in 1947 and a full member in 1951.
 In 1968, the separation of Hunter College's two campuses prompted the original Alpha chapter to divide.
 Alpha Alpha chapter was installed at the new Herbert Lehman College in the Bronx, while Alpha chapter remained on Hunter College's Park Avenue campus.
 Neither is still active.

 In November 2009, the Delta chapter, at the State University of New York at Buffalo, was reinstalled; making it the oldest active chapter.
-The second oldest active chapter is the Epsilon chapter at Adelphi University, in Garden City, New York, which was recolonized December 6, 2008.
+The second oldest active chapter is the Epsilon chapter at Adelphi University, in Garden City, New York, which was recolonized on December 6, 2008.
 While other chapters were founded earlier and have been recolonized, the Xi chapter at Temple University is the oldest chapter in continuous existence, having been founded in 1926.
 The Upsilon chapter (1930) at the University of Manitoba was the first chapter established in Canada.

-Symbols, Motto and Publications

-The open motto is Diokete Hupsala (Aim High).
-The maxim is Once a Phi Sigma Sigma, always a Phi Sigma Sigma.